paramothers/mydocs/Database/Param MongoDB.md

 | 1 | db.collection_Name.find() | it show all the documents ( records ) in specified collections(table) |
 | 2 | show dbs | it display all the available DB |
 | 3 | show collections | it display all available collections( tables ) in current db |

+## Mongoose is a module which connect Node.js and mongoDB
+## Nongoose is a Node.js module